mctinker/Map-Tasker/README.md

 - Ensure both desktop and Android devices are on the same local network and that Tasker is running.
 - The ['Http Server Example' Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, with the server running.
 Remember to run the "Update GD HTTP Info" Task and (first time only) enter your Google Drive ID when prompted.
-- The [MapTasker List TaskerNet profile](https://shorturl.at/0MQrL) must be imported into Tasker for the 'List XML Files' button in the GUI.
-You can [preview this app on TaskerNet](https://taskernet.com/?public&tags=maptasker,Utility&time=AllTime).
 - Once retrieved, the XML is saved on your desktop and doesn't need constant re-fetching unless changed.

 ### 3